ISE-S46/Supabase_Notes/README.md

 - Sign up for a Supabase account.
 - Create a new organization.
 - Create a new project.
-- create new table with
+- create new table name "Note" with
   - id, int, primary key
   - content, text
   - created_at, timestampz, Default value: now()